 Ellie is the founder and CEO of Talus Analytics, bringing a scientific approach to lead high-profile projects that shape the way decisions are made in the fields of global public health, natural disaster planning and response, and risk assessment.
 Ellie is an accomplished researcher and data expert who has built a unique approach to data analysis, visualization, and computational modeling to inform policy and operational decision making.
 She earned her PhD in Biology from MIT and undergraduate degree in Microbiology from Oregon State University.
-In addition to her work at Talus, Ellie is a Adjunct Professor at Georgetown University within the Center for Global Health Science and Security and co-CEO of a collaborating company, RedZone Analytics.
+In addition to her work at Talus, Ellie is an Associate Research Professor at Georgetown University Center for Global Health Science and Security and co-CEO of a collaborating company, RedZone Analytics.

 Ryan is a researcher and full stack developer, combining technical implementation skills with a BA in economics to build visualizations and user interactions which explore data in an actionable and accurate way while championing accessibility.
 Ryan has been a passionate storyteller and communicator across several types of media, including on-location photography and graphic design.
 At Talus, Ryan works to make sure the connections between the data, research, and story are as deeply connected to the final output as possible.